 The site also provides several public forums for discussion, including a writers’ forum, a teachers’ forum, and individual class blogs.

-The Schoolhouse library currently includes lessons on argument, problem framing, and style—all geared towards first-year college students.
+The Grounds For Argument library currently includes lessons on argument, problem framing, and style—all geared towards first-year college students.
 We are currently developing lessons on these issues for advanced writers, including versions for science writing and technical writing.
 For a complete list of existing and planned lessons, see the curriculum map.

 The Little Red Schoolhouse (a.k.a.
 “LRS” or “the Schoolhouse”) began at the University of Chicago in 1980, as a series of lectures offered by Greg Colomb, Wayne Booth, Frank Kinahan, and Joe Williams.
 In 1981, it became a writing class for fourth–year undergraduates, based on lectures written by Colomb and Williams.
 Soon after, it added classes for MBA and law students.
 Now, there are many Schoolhouse–based classes for students ranging from first-year undergraduates to professional students and post–doctoral students.
 But the Schoolhouse has also evolved to become a wide–ranging approach to helping writers, one that is realized in a large body of materials, both for writers (lessons, guides, checklists, templates, and so on) and for teachers (class activities, handouts, assignments, responding guides, and so on)—materials too varied for any one class or even one writing program.

-Grounds for Argument will make much of that material available, not in the manner of most online writing labs, by replicating handbook– and textbook–style printed pages, but as interactive lessons created specifically for the Web.
-For this beta version, the online Schoolhouse library is relatively small, but we expect it to grow steadily.
+Grounds for Argument will make much of that approach available as interactive online lessons.
+For this beta version, the online lessons archive is relatively small, but growing steadily.

 To find print-based versions of Schoolhouse materials, see the print archive.